HarshKapadia2/dynamic-dns/README.md

 The main working is in the [`ddns` script](ddns).

-The script gets the public IP from [ipinfo.io/ip](https://ipinfo.io/ip) and after a rudimentary IP RegEx check, stores it in a file.
+The script gets the public IP from [ipinfo.io/ip](https://ipinfo.io/ip) and conducts a rudimentary IP RegEx check.

-The script stores the previously found public IP in a file as well.
+The script stores the previously used public IP address in a file called `public-ip-in-use.txt`.
 (Obviously this file does not exist when the script is run for the first time.)

-The script compares the newly found public IP and the previously stored public IP addresses.
-If the IP addresses are the same, then it does nothing, but if the IP addresses don't match, it updates the newly found IP address in the previously found IP address file and on Cloudflare.
+The script compares the newly found public IP address and the previously used IP address stored in `public-ip-in-use.txt`.
+If the IP addresses are the same, then it does nothing, but if the IP addresses don't match, it replaces the IP address in the `public-ip-in-use.txt` file with the newly found IP address, and updates it on Cloudflare as well.

 A CRON job runs this script every 10 minutes, so that the DNS record on Cloudflare always has the current public IP address.